Max Planck Summer Internship

-Applicants need to be enrolled at university during the internship or have completed their degree in 2022.
+Applicants need to be enrolled at university during the internship or have completed their degree in 2024.
 Please note that the program is highly competitive.
-Last year for example, we accepted 17 candidates out of more than 4000 applications.
+Last term for example, we accepted 17 candidates out of more than 4000 applications.

-Although we do not want to discourage you from applying, we would like to assist you, in finding out whether you do have a realistic chance to get past the first round of selection.
-Hence, we recommend, briefly doing the self-assessment below.
+Although we do not want to discourage you from applying, we would like to assist you in estimating whether you do have a realistic chance to get past the first round of selection.
+Hence, we recommend the following self-assessment.